Import Underlying Entities

 After importing, check that the currency assigned to each company is correct.
 You can verify this in ‘Step 2: Company Profile’ of the Settings for each company:

 To create a multi-currency consolidation, start on the ‘My Companies’ page and click ‘Add a Group’.
 Then select ‘Consolidated Group’.

 After providing a name for a group, you can select up to 50 companies to include in the multi-currency consolidation.

 Because companies from different regions often use a different financial year, you will need to choose a financial year to use for the group as a whole.

 Finally, choose any presentation currency.
 See this article for the full list of currencies.

-The multi-currency consolidated group is then created in a few seconds and it will appear as a new company on the ‘My Companies’ page.
+The multi-currency consolidated group will appear as a new company on the ‘My Companies’ page.
 The financials for each company in the group, will have been translated to the selected presentation currency.

 After consolidating, you should review the KPIs, targets and alerts and set them accordingly for the consolidated group.
 Only library KPIs will be included in the Consolidation Group analysis.